Exceeding Unemployment During Post-OPT

 - Report your updated address in the SEVP Portal and in OPT Central in myOGS (Post-OPT Address Updates e-form)

-If for any reason you are unable to report via the SEVP Portal, you may report your changes/updates and any issues with the SEVP Portal to OGS via the OPT Issue Reporting e-form found on the Optional Practical Training Central page in myOGS.
+If for any reason you are unable to report via the SEVP Portal, you may report your changes/updates and any issues with the SEVP Portal to OGS via the OPT Issue Reporting e-form found in Optional Practical Training Central in myOGS.

 - You must work a minimum of 20 hours per week

-- All work must be directly related to your program of study
+- All work must be directly related to your major/program of study

 When considering work opportunities, the following employment types are permissible for OPT: